Lemon and Passionfruit Curd (Passionfruit Butter)

 The equipment you’ll need

-If you don’t like the texture of passion fruit seeds, you can strain them out of the passionfruit pulp with a fine mesh sieve prior to adding to the curd
+If you don’t like the texture of passionfruit seeds, you can strain them out of the passionfruit pulp with a fine mesh sieve prior to adding to the curd

 Cook’s Notes

-I like quite a tart lemon curd, a true English fruit curd, so beware, this one isn’t for the faint-hearted.
+I like quite a tart lemon curd, a proper English fruit curd, so beware, this one isn’t for the faint-hearted.
 However, because I love to serve it up in desserts alongside meringues and cream, the tartness works really well alongside all that sweetness.
 If you like your lemon curd more sweet than tart, just reduce the amount of lemon juice.

 Using your curd as a macaron filling?
 Then, you’ll need a silky smooth curd.
 To create this just strain the curd through a fine-mesh sieve before adding the butter.